It is an all too familiar story.

 The woman is told that she no longer “needs” to work

-All too often, women are pushed out of employment to the point where they cannot provide for their families and depend on their abuser.
+Women are often pushed out of employment to the point where they cannot provide for their families and depend on their abusers.
 The show “Maid” (based on a true story) perfectly depicts this scenario.

-The main character (Alex) continually falls back into her abusive relationship and at one point her abuser sabotages her job and says that he will take care of her and their daughter.
-The cycle of abuse begins again shortly after and Alex feels like she has no choice but to stay.
+The main character (Alex) continually falls back into her abusive relationship, and at one point her abuser sabotages her job and says that he will take care of her and their daughter.
+The cycle of abuse begins again shortly after, and Alex feels she has no choice but to stay.

 In a loving and trusting partnership, two partners can agree that one will be the primary provider.
 However, in relationships with financial abuse, the manipulator will utilize their partner’s lack of income to gain complete control of everything they do.